 Encourages Creative Thinking

-Furthermore, since soft skills are so unique to each individual, creating an environment that promotes the use of soft skills will also encourage creative thinking.
+Furthermore, since these skills are so unique to each individual, creating an environment that promotes the use of soft skills will also encourage creative thinking.
 On the one hand, companies and organizations need those who can follow strict rules and regulations in order to accomplish their tasks.
 On the other hand, companies also need those who can think outside of the box and come up with creative solutions to complex issues.

 Allows You to Adapt to a Changing Work Environment